How to Break the Ice on the First Date

 Instead, try with the questions, that opens up the conversation, so you can come up with a counter-response, which is based on their point of view.

 If your date talks about a situation you’ve tried yourself, don’t hesitate to share your own experience.
 That way, you’ll be able to reflect on your common personality traits.

-Got some you tricks you want to share with us?
-We’d love to hear what you’ve got, if you’re a master of making small talk.
+Got some advice you want to share with us?
+We’d love to hear what you’ve got if you’re a master of making small talk.